JereKuusela/valheim-infinity_hammer/hammer.md

 For example `hammer Beech1 scale=2 health=1000` would select a beech tree with a double size and 1000 health.

+## Marking

+Individual pieces can be marked for selection with command `hammer_mark`.

+When a selection is made with `hammer` command, all marked pieces are included in the selection.

 ## Scale

 The scale can be directly set with following commands: